sinzlab/bashiri-et-al-2021/README.md

 ## Intructions to run the code

-1. Clone the repository
+1. Clone the repository: `git clone https://github.com/sinzlab/bashiri-et-al-2021.git`
-2. Using the shell of your choice, navigate to the project directory and run the following command inside the directory
+2. Using the shell of your choice, navigate to the project directory: `cd bashiri-et-al-2021`
+3. Run the following command inside the directory

     ```bash
     docker-compose run -d -p 10101:8888 notebook